abhisekdutta507/documentation/javascript/what-is-javascript?/README.md

   * **Security risks:** Anyone can inspect the browsers to see the codebase.
 Which makes it vulnerable to attacks if not coded securely.
   * **Performance:** When compared to other Programming Languages like C, C++.
 It will be slower to execute.
   * **Browser inconsistencies:** Different browsers may interpret JavaScript differently.
 Which might restrict the developers to write code in such a way so that it is supported by older versions of browsers too.
   * **Single-threaded execution:** JavaScript runs on a Single Thread.
 That means it can run only one task at a time.
-For powerful operations we must utilize [Event Loop](https://github.com/abhisekdutta507/documentation/tree/main/javascript/what-is-event-loop%3F#what-is-event-loop), [Worker Threads](https://nodejs.org/api/worker_threads.html#worker-threads) & [Cluster](https://nodejs.org/api/cluster.html#cluster) properly.
+For powerful operations we must utilize <a href="https://github.com/abhisekdutta507/documentation/tree/main/javascript/what-is-event-loop%3F#what-is-event-loop" target="_blank" rel="noopener noreferrer">Event Loop</a>, <a href="https://nodejs.org/api/worker_threads.html#worker-threads" target="_blank" rel="noopener noreferrer">Worker Threads</a> & <a href="https://nodejs.org/api/cluster.html#cluster" target="_blank" rel="noopener noreferrer">Cluster</a> properly.

 #### Example snippet: